Analytics-at-Sauder/Notebooks_and_Data/stock_returns/readme.md

 ### Data Files

-TSX-data2019.xlsx is a stock ticker data file for the in the analysis
+TSX Listing 2019.xlsx is a stock ticker data file for the in the analysis